microsoft/KubeGPU/README.md

 kube\_custom\_cri : True
 kube\_custom\_scheduler: True

-2. **Build the custom Kubernetes components**: Prior to launching rest of DLWorkspace deployment, build custom kubernetes components using:
+2. **Build the custom Kubernetes components**: Prior to launching rest of DLWorkspace deployment, build custom kubernetes components using the following:
-.\deploy.py build_kube
+./deploy.py build_kube

 Please note the cluster status and number of GPUs being used by a job will show up as zero for now with the custom scheduler.
 This is being fixed soon.